BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 * input sda_sense
 * output hw_config (Can be used to select between I2C busses)

+The scl port should drive the SCL pin directly.
+The SDA pin is open-collector style, and requires three-state hardware that is not universally considered part of synthesizable Verilog.
+The sda_drive pin has the same polarity as the final SDA pin, so a low value should cause pull-down (tri-state enable with value 0).
+The sda_sense port passes the logic value of the I/O pin back to this module.

+Using the hw_config output to select between multiple I2C busses is possible (and has been hardware-tested) but complicates handling of the scl and sda pins.
+The value of hw_config is set by the hw instruction, described below.

 When running, a typical instruction sequence will fill one half of the output ping-pong buffer, and then request an atomic swap so that new data is accessible from the host side (bf command, see below).